 In this course, one can learn the basics of affiliate marketing.

-Most likely, you know that affiliate marketer, in essence, connects vendor (selling service/product) and potential customer.
+Most likely, you know that an affiliate marketer, in essence, connects the vendor (selling service/product) and potential customers.

 Vertex Elite $500

 Vertex Elite teaches how to get free traffic on the internet (also called organic traffic).